-Specification for road resurfacing is to be in accordance with the Government of Jersey Specification for the Reinstatement of Openings in Main Roads and the New Roads and Streetworks Act 1991 Code of Practice Specification for the Reinstatement of Openings in Highways - Fourth edition.
+Specification for road resurfacing is to be in accordance with the Government of Jersey Specification for the Reinstatement of Openings in Main Roads.

 The Specification of road build-up is based on the "class" of road.
 Parish by-roads are primarily class 3 - "Local Circulation Route".
 Some roads are also class 2 - "Arterial Route" - i.e. Tower Road.